uf-reef-avl/multilauncher/README.md

 **Passwords and Using RSA KEYS** <a name="Passwords and Using RSA KEYS"/>

--The "Use RSA Key" checkbox is used when a RSA key has been successfully pushed to all the remote robots and is used
+-The "Use RSA Key" checkbox is used when a RSA key has been successfully pushed to all the remote robots and allows the user
     to skip entering in all robot passwords for every launch.

 **PasswordWindow:** <a name="PasswordWindow"/>